Azure/azure-powershell/src/Reservations/Reservations/help/Request-AzReservationQuote.md

 ```

 ## DESCRIPTION
-Calculate the price of a reservationOrder with specific sku, region, quantuty and location
+Calculate price for placing a reservation order.

 ## EXAMPLES